mrhunsaker/Ts65DnPilots/Manuscript/Ts65Dn_ACTB.md

 | CANTAB SRT | Motor response time/Attention | *not modeled* |
 <i>**Table 4.
 Development of a Mouse Model for the Arizona Cognitive Task Battery (ACTB).
 In order to isolate the contribution of of spatial features from sensory/perceptual features on task performance, all paradigms in the Hippocampus and Medial Temporal Lobe section were run twice, once in the presence and once absence of environmental cues.
 Note that within the Hippocampus and Medial Temporal Lobe section there are additional tasks run in the mouse model that do not appear in the ACTB that are intended to more fully characterize any deficits observed in the mouse model and potentially inform research into human Down Syndrome.**</i>

 The week prior to testing, all animals were handled in 15 min daily sessions and given an opportunity to habituate to the clear or red apparatus for at least 15 min and acclimate to sucrose pellet rewards.
-Behavioral tasks emphasizing exploratory behaviors (under *Hippocampus and Medial Temporal Lobe* in **Table X**) were presented in a pseudorandomized order between mice (randomized within the Ts65Dn mice and a 2N wildtype littermate was yoked to a given Ts65Dn mouse to account for any potential task order effects), followed by spontaneous alternation and motor tasks, then response and reversal learning tasks.
+Behavioral tasks emphasizing exploratory behaviors (under *Hippocampus and Medial Temporal Lobe* in **Table 4**) were presented in a pseudorandomized order between mice (randomized within the Ts65Dn mice and a 2N wildtype littermate was yoked to a given Ts65Dn mouse to account for any potential task order effects), followed by spontaneous alternation and motor tasks, then response and reversal learning tasks.
 After these tasks, mice received training on the cheeseboard, and then finally were presented with test designed to evaluate quality of life/adaptive functional measures to reduce the influence of any anxiety measures on later task performance.

 ##Tests of Spatiotemporal Attributes

+As part of testing spatiotemporal attributes in the Ts65Dn mice, **Smith et al. (2013)** demonstrated that it is important to consider a role for spatial context interfering with tests of sensory/perceptual or temporal processing (*e.g.*, object recognition or sequence learning tasks).
+This is due to specific alterations in plasticity that have been demonstrated in the dentate gyrus of the Ts65Dn mice (**REFS**) and abnormal anatomy of the dentate gyrus of the hippocampus in individuals with Down Syndrome (**REFS**).
+To eliminate confounding effects of contextual/spatial memory deficits in Ts65Dn mice, we performed all spatiotemporal experiments twice, once in a red box and no distal cues present, and once with a transparent box and a number of distinct distal cues available (*cf.*, Figure 1).

 ![Room Setup](https://raw.github.com/mrhunsaker/Ts65DnPilots/master/Manuscript/Diagrams/Clear_Red_RoomSetup.png?raw=TRUE)

-**<i>Figure Caption: Side by side comparison of environment with clear box and available extra maze cues and red box with no environmental cues available.
-Note, for the red box condition the extramaze cues were removed fromt he room, just in case the red Plexiglass was not optically transparent to the mice.</i>**
+**<i>Figure 1: Side by side comparison of environment with clear box and available extra maze cues and red box with no environmental cues available.
+Note, for the red box condition the extramaze cues were removed from the room, just in case the red Plexiglass was not optically transparent to the mice.</i>**

 ---